RenatoUtsch/dotnvim/README.md

 Copy to your terminal, and press enter.
 Done.

+Please note that this will also change the colors on your terminal, because the terminal colors affect neovim's colors.
+It may also be a good idea to take a look at the troubleshooting section, mainly "the status line is showing weird symbols".

-*Requires bash, git, nvim and curl.*
+*Requires bash or zsh, git, nvim and curl.*

 ## Installation
 Before installation, ensure that you have neovim and neovim's python3 module (installed through pip3) installed and updated to the latest version.